Support and advice

 Support

-Even when working off campus, you can still contact our IT Support team for assistance.
+Even when working off campus, you can still contact IT Services for assistance.

-The VDS gives you secure access to the University Virtual Windows desktop and software.
+The virtual desktop service (VDS) gives you secure access to the University virtual Windows desktop and software.
 It's available on and off campus, and from a range of devices, including mobile.

 Two-factor authentication